Wild Clay Process

-I make my work using wild clay which I dig near my home in Sussex, in the woods.
-The clay here is Weald Clay, an iron rich earthenware.
+I use wild clay which I dig near my home in Sussex, in the woods.
+It’s Weald Clay here, an iron rich earthenware.
 This area was known for its medieval potteries and also brick and tile making (still taking place in some areas today).

 I dig small amounts of the woodland clay at a time, with minimal impact on the land.
-I always make an offering before digging: a gesture of reciprocity.
+I always make offerings before digging: a gesture of reciprocity.

 I use 100% wild clay (no commercial clay added) to honour the importance of connecting to place.
 And because of the rich texture wild clay has when fired.
 It gives a natural vibrancy, and I leave some surface marks from the making process, traces of the maker’s hands.

 Pots are fired in the same woods either in an open fire or in a clamp kiln, a temporary kiln structure, leaving no trace when I’m finished.
 Each piece unique, each connected directly to the land.
 Echoes of ancient processes.

 What does it mean to have an intimate connection to the plants, seasons and land where we find ourselves?
 There is an embodied process in harvesting and using foraged materials.
 A rhythm and relationship inherent in the act of making.
 It’s a counterpoint to the pull of our increasingly digitalised and disconnected lifestyles.